DianaMoyano1/2018-Capstone-Project/README.md

-# PURCHASING BEHAVIOR INA B2B ONLINE RETAILER
+# PURCHASING BEHAVIOR IN A B2B ONLINE RETAILER

 **_Are there any purchasing patterns in these online retailer’s UK customers based on their transactions?_**